shopware-tadpole/alternative-google-sitemap/README.md

-# alternative-google-sitemap
+# Tiny Google Sitemap for Shopware
-A script that offers the possibility to create an alternative google sitemap for Shopware online shops
+A script that splits Shopware's standard Google sitemap into many small digists for better readability.